anilmawji/ITPortal/README.md

 ## ✨ Features

 - Dynamically generate modern UI to interact with PowerShell script blocks
-- Import, track, schedule and execute scripts locally
+- Import, track, and execute scripts locally
 - Authenticate with Microsoft to securely request and feed access tokens to scripts from Azure Key Vault
 - Save and load script jobs via a portable JSON format.
 - Store and compare execution results
+- Automatic logging and division between standard output, warnings, and errors when running scripts
-- Worry-free script management system automatically loads script jobs from disk next time the application starts
+- Worry-free script management system that automatically loads script jobs from disk whenever the application starts

 ## 🖥️ Supported Platforms

 - Currently, only Windows is officially supported.
 - macOS support will be added in a future update.

+## 📌 Roadmap

+- Ability to schedule the execution of script jobs so they can run at a specified date & time.
+- I am currently in the middle of abstracting the script execution pipeline from the PowerShell runtine environment.
+This will allow other types of scripts (Python, Bash) to eventually be supported as well.
+- Mac Catalyst integration for macOS users.

 ## 🔗 Dependencies